 A Dutch research team consisting of Jan Fransoo and Maxi Udenio of Eindhoven University of Technology, and the article's author, Robert Peels (then employed by Royal DSM), discovered that demand volatility caused a bullwhip effect throughout the supply chain.
 This effect, coined the Lehman Wave, was triggered by the bankruptcy of global bank Lehman Brothers at the end of 2008 (2).

 Reduced credit availability forced many companies to release cash by lowering their inventory levels.
-As a result, a wave of global destocking occurred high up in the supply chain, although demand in consumer markets remained fairly stable.
-This was the bullwhip effect where any growth or reduction in demand is amplified throughout the chain after only a minor change in the end market.
+As a result, a wave of global destocking occurred in the supply chain, while demand in consumer markets remained fairly stable.
+The wave was felt most strongly high up the supply chain because of the bullwhip effect: the destocking caused a change in demand which was amplified throughout the chain.